epicnessinha/Github-Discovery/README.md

 - Users can't bookmark repositories - the Star button can be selected but it don't bookmark the repo;
 - Sort by dropdown - it works, but affects all the repos instead of each category separately;
 - Implementation of cypress integration tests - I wrote a few but I didn't test it;
-- Sucess message missing when the user updates his account with sucess;
+- Success message missing when the user updates his account with success;
 - API requests extremely slow (around 14 seconds);